-Ghee manufacturing process is always intricate regardless the manufacturer follows traditional or advanced industrial process.
-The traditional process is also called Ayurvedic process for making cow ghee.
-It is a slow cook process and it is also called Vedic process of ghee production.
+The ghee manufacturing process is always intricate regardless the manufacturer follows a traditional small-scale method or an advanced industrial process for bulk production.
+The traditional process is also called the Ayurvedic process for making quality ghee in small quantities.

 Step (sanskar)-1: procurement and boiling

 Procurement is vital for making ghee in the traditional ghee manufacturing process.
 The quality of raw material, milk butter, largely depends on farming and the cow’s diet.
 Grass-fed milk is always better than grain-fed milk.